-Up Dürer Strasse from the Nuremberg Spielzeug Museum (Toy Museum), just down the hill from the Kaiserburg, you’ll find the Albrecht Dürer House.
-I had the chance to visit in 2019 while on a Christmas Market tour, and I was fascinated.
+If you are in Nuremberg, take the time to visit the fascinating Albrecht Dürer House in Nuremberg.
+(You can’t miss it if you walk up Dürer Strasse to the Kaiserburg).
 As you all know, I love “small” museums.
 It’s the instant immersion without a lot of extra fluff.
-Albrecht Dürer is considered to be Germany’s most famous painter.
-His Dürer Rabbit is familiar to most people, and who else grew up with the Praying Hands hanging somewhere in the house?
+Albrecht Dürer is one of Germany’s best known artists.
+Who else grew up with the Praying Hands hanging somewhere in the house?
+And his lifelike Dürer Hare is familiar to most people.
 But this museum isn’t JUST about the art.
 The house captures life in the sixteenth century better than any painting could.
-Although Dürer only lived in the house for 20 years, from 1509 – 1529, the house looks almost as if he just stepped out yesterday (Ok, yes, if you ignore the cashier in the front).
-Creaky stairs, dark beams, period furniture… and his workroom!
-I can just imagine him working away by the light of the window.
+Although Dürer only lived in the house for 20 years, from 1509 to 1529, it almost looks like he just stepped out yesterday (Ok, yes, if you ignore the cashier in the front).
+Creaky stairs, dark beams, period furniture, and his workroom!
+I can easily imagine him working away by the light of the window.

 Albrecht Dürer House Nuremberg

 When Albrecht Dürer moved into his Nuremberg home in 1509, he was already a famous artist.
-The house, a sturdy half timbered home built in the early 1400s, is one of the few surviving examples from the Golden Age of Nuremberg’s merchant class.
-Take this to mean, the city of Nuremberg was at the height of their prosperity from trade, and Dürer moved into one of the nicer houses in a great neighborhood.
+(His “Hare” was completed in 1502, and his praying hands in 1508) The house, a sturdy half-timbered home built in the early 1400s, is one of the few surviving examples from the Golden Age of Nuremberg’s merchant class.
+At the time, the city of Nuremberg was at the height of its prosperity from trade, and Dürer moved into one of the nicer houses in a great neighborhood.
 (He wasn’t exactly a starving artist).
-He had the house remodeled for the comfort of his wife, but also to house his apprentices.
-He also built a studio into the top floor.
+He had the house remodeled for the comfort of his wife and to house his apprentices.
+He built his studio on the top floor to take advantage of the light.

-Dürer lived and worked in the house until his death in 1528.
-After this, despite the home being sold, it stayed the same… as if people didn’t feel they should change it.
-Baroque painter Joachim von Sandrart turned it into a memorial in order to preserve the home.
-Then in 1871, the Dürer house became the first museum devoted to one artist.
-The home is both gallery and living space.
-Like an immersive Freilicht Museum (open-air museum) with beautiful surprises.
-Even if you aren’t a fan of art or architecture, the Dürer house gives you a chance to see what life was like for the Merchant class during the early 1500s.
-This isn’t a breathtaking castle or a cramped hut.
-(Imagine 500 years from now someone stepping into an upper-middle class home… and it’s arranged so you really could just move in)
+Dürer lived and worked in the house until he died in 1528.
+The family sold the home, but it stayed the same as if the new people didn’t feel they should change it.
+Baroque painter Joachim von Sandrart turned the house into a memorial to preserve it in the 1600s.
+Then, in 1871, the Dürer House became the first museum devoted to one artist.
+The home is both a gallery and a living space, creating an immersive experience with beautiful surprises around every corner.
+Even if you aren’t a fan of art or architecture, the Dürer house allows you to see what life was like for the Merchant class during the early 1500s.
+This isn’t a breathtaking castle or a cramped hut; it’s a home.
+(Imagine 500 years from now, someone stepping into an upper-middle-class home with an art studio, and it’s arranged so you could move in)

 On the ground floor you’ll find the gallery of Dürer’s works.
 This is the section that feels most like an art museum.